micahstubbs/open-dozer/README.md

 Manual:

 1. [Download](https://github.com/micahstubbs/open-dozer/releases/latest), open, and drag the app to the Applications folder.
-2. Open Dozer and drag the icon in your menu bar (hold CMD) to the right so it is between some other icons.
+2. Double click the Open Dozer app and drag the icon in your menu bar (hold CMD) to the right so it is between some other icons.

-**Important: Dozer needs to be allowed in the accessibility preferences to work properly.**
+**Important: Open Dozer needs to be allowed in the accessibility preferences to work properly.**

 ## Usage
-- (CMD+drag) to move Dozer around in the menu bar.
+- (CMD+drag) to move the Dozer around in the menu bar.
 - Click the Dozer icon to hide menu bar items.
 - Click menu bar (where there are no icons) to show the menu items again.
 - Right click the Dozer icon to open preferences.